autowarefoundation/autoware/planning/behavior_velocity_dynamic_obstacle_stop_module/README.md

 The `hysteresis` parameter is used when a stop point was already being inserted in the previous iteration and it increases the range where dynamic objects are considered close enough to the ego path to be used by the module.

-The `decision_duration_buffer` parameter defines the duration when the module will keep inserted the previous stop point, even after no collisions were found.

 #### Filter dynamic objects

 ![filtering example](docs/DynamicObstacleStop-Filtering.drawio.svg)